- Malcolm McDonald, PhD, FRACP, FRCPA

 - Duke University Medical Center

 Clinicians are universally aware of the common occurrence of fever caused by drugs, although reliable data on incidence are not available.
 Fever can be the sole manifestation of an adverse drug reaction in 3 to 5 percent of cases [1,2].
-The risk of developing drug fever increases with the number of drugs prescribed, especially in elderly patients.
+The risk of developing drug fever increases with the number of drugs prescribed, especially in older adult patients.
 Individuals with active HIV infection also appear to have an increased susceptibility to drug reactions of all types, including fever [3-5].

 The recognition of drug fever is clinically important.
 Failure to recognize the etiologic relationship between a drug and fever often has undesired consequences including extra testing, unnecessary therapy, and longer hospital stays.